squid-cache/squid-cache.github.io/SquidFaq/ContentAdaptation.rst

 == Code hacks ==

-It is possible to modify Squid sources to perform custom content adaptation.
+It is possible to modify Squid sources to perform custom content adaptation without using the Client Streams mechanism described above.
 Simple and generic adaptations such as header manipulations may be accepted into the official Squid code base, minimizing long-term maintenance overheads.

+ '''Pros''': Fast, integrated.

+ '''Cons''': Must study Squid sources (no API), limited support, dependent on Squid (installation, sources, license).

-Unfortunately, most adaptations are complex, not limited to headers, or highly customized and, hence, are unlikely to be accepted.
-You may need to modify your code for every Squid release and license your software under GPL.
+Unfortunately, most adaptations are relatively complex, not limited to headers, or highly customized and, hence, are unlikely to be accepted.
+Message body adaptation is especially difficult because Squid does not buffer the entire message body, but instead processes one semi-random piece of content at a time.

+Developers concerned with Squid code quality and bloat may not want to help you with specific coding problems.
+On the other hand, you may need to modify your code for every Squid release and license your software under GPL.
 The code will not work with other proxies.

- '''Pros''': Fast, integrated.

- '''Cons''': Must study Squid sources (no API), dependent on Squid (installation, sources, license).

 = Additional resources =